• Arverne

 The library will remain open for most of the construction.

-Thank you to the Office of Mayor Eric Adams, the Office of Queens Borough President Donovan Richards Jr., the Office of New York City Council Member Selvena Brooks-Powers, and the New York State Education Department for providing financial support for this project.
+Thank you to the Office of New York City Mayor Zohran Mamdani, the Office of Queens Borough President Donovan Richards Jr., the Office of New York City Council Member Selvena Brooks-Powers, and the New York State Education Department for providing financial support for this project.

 • Astoria

-Mobile Library service will be available outside Astoria Library on Mondays from 10am to 5pm, beginning December 15.
+Mobile Library service is available outside Astoria Library on Mondays from 10am to 5pm (except holidays).

 The comprehensive renovations of the library will include a new dedicated children’s room, adult and teen areas, a multi-purpose room, and a 24/7 automated exterior book return, as well as an elevator and stairway, making the building fully ADA accessible.